 My friends Ryan and Melissa have been promoting my site to all of their friends and have helped increase my readership.
 So in return, I decided to cook them dinner.
 I asked Ryan what he wanted and without hesitation he said ribs.
-This worked perfectly as I have been getting a lot of emails about cooking ribs on a gas grill.
+This worked perfectly as I have been getting a lot of emails about how to cook ribs on a gas grill.
 I have smoked ribs many times and posted about them a couple of times, but I have always cooked them on the smoker.
 I love my charcoal/wood smoker (Old Bessie), but I also love my new gas grill (Weber).
-I know its not a creative name, but a grill by any other name is just a grill.
+I know it’s not a creative name, but a grill by any other name is just a grill.
 So with the help of Weber, I am going to tackle ribs on a gas grill.

 Ready to eat